Marion Barry: Early life

 Marion Barry was born in rural Itta Bena, Mississippi, the third child of Mattie Cummings and Marion Barry.
 His father died when he was four years old, and a year later his mother moved the family to Memphis, Tennessee, where her employment prospects were better.
 His mother married David Cummings, a butcher, and together they raised eight children.
 Growing up on Latham Street near South Parkway, Marion Barry attended Florida Elementary and graduated from Booker T. Washington High.

 The first time Barry noticed racial issues was when he had to walk to school while the white students were assigned a school bus to ride.
 The schools were segregated, as were public facilities.
 He had a number of jobs as a child, including picking cotton, delivering and selling newspapers, and bagging groceries.
 While in high school, Barry worked as a waiter at the American Legion post and, at age 17, earned the rank of Eagle Scout.

-Marion Barry first began his spirit of civil rights activism when he was a paperboy in Memphis.
+Marion Barry first began his civil rights activism when he was a paperboy in Memphis.
 The paper he worked for organized a contest in which any boys who gained 15 new customers could win a trip to New Orleans.
 Barry and a couple of the other black paperboys reached the quota of 15 new customers yet were not allowed to go on the trip to New Orleans, a segregated city.
 The paper said it could not afford to hire two buses to satisfy Mississippi's segregation rules.
 Barry decided to boycott his paper route until they agreed to send the black paperboys on a trip.
 After the paper offered the black paperboys a chance to go to St. Louis, Missouri, on a trip, because it was not a segregated city, Barry resumed his paper route.